 Charges for home-purchase withdrawals

-Charges levied range between 100 and 400 francs.
-Additional fees may apply when you purchase a home outside of Switzerland.
-Fees may be reduced or waived altogether when assets are simply pledged but not withdrawn, as is the case with indirect amortization.
+Fees levied range between 100 and 400 francs.
+Additional fees may apply if you purchase a home outside of Switzerland.
+Fees may be reduced or waived altogether when assets are pledged but not withdrawn (indirect amortization).

 Fee-free 3a retirement solutions

 You can easily find all completely free 3a solutions on the results page of the 3a retirement account comparison by using the filter criteria.
-Fee-free 3a solutions include all 3a savings accounts powered by the Privor schemes.
+Fee-free 3a solutions include all 3a savings accounts managed by the Privor pillar 3a foundation.